Buying a property at Monte Rei

 The Buying Process

-EXCHANGE OF CONTRACT (CONTRATO PROMESSA DE COMPRA E VENDA)
+PROMISSORY CONTRACT (CONTRATO PROMESSA DE COMPRA E VENDA)

-Your lawyer will carry out all of the necessary legal searches on the land and property, ensuring that the seller has clear title to sell and that there are no outstanding charges on the land or property.
+Your lawyer will carry out all of the necessary legal searches on the land and property, ensuring that the seller has clear title to sell and that there are no outstanding obligations on the land or property.
 They will then prepare the Promissory Contract which is a legally binding contract between you and the seller.
 This will state yours and the seller’s details, as well as details of the property, the schedule of payments, completion date and any special terms agreed by both parties.

-The official deed of transfer of ownership will be signed at the lawyer’s office on the agreed date, either by you or your lawyer, if you have opted to give them power of attorney.
-The balance of the purchase price is now paid and the lawyer will record the transaction in the official record.
+The official deed of transfer of ownership will be signed at the notary’s office on the agreed date, either by you or your lawyer, if you have opted to give them power of attorney.
+The balance of the purchase price is now paid and the notary will record the transaction in the official record.
 Once the deed and all other associated transactions are completed, your lawyer will register your name as the new owner at the Land Registry (Registo Predial).